 Colobus Conservation began in 1997 as a not-for-profit organisation.
 Now, many years later, Colobus Conservation has numerous projects concentrating on research and solutions for human/primate conflicts including animal welfare, biological/ecological research, community development and education, forest protection and enrichment and eco-tourism awareness program.

 Colobus Conservation responds to welfare cases for all local primate species.
 The organisation has installed primate canopy bridges along the main road, reducing the number of primates killed.
 The centre opens its doors to nearly 1,000 school children annually, where they get to learn about local wildlife and the importance of the forest and many community outreach projects.

-The organisation has several projects to encourage people to plant indigenous trees and organise tree planting days.
+Furthermore, the organisation has several projects to encourage people to plant indigenous trees and organise tree planting days.

 - Conserve and protect the Angolan colobus and its habitat in Kenya;